mattmcf/HashMap/README.md

 ## Building Instructions

-Run "make" - this will build TestHashMap executable and run it.
+Run "make" - This will build TestHashMap executable and run it.
 If build and tests are completed successfully, user will be notified.
+Run "make clean" to clean up executables and auxillary files.

 The executable TestHashMap can be run in two ways:
 - "./TestHashMap" = Quiet mode.
 Only test result is reported.